-However, if you also receive financial payment for any emotional trauma or distress, this part of the settlement will be taxed.
+However, if you also receive financial payment for any emotional trauma or distress, this part of the slip and fall settlement will be taxed.

 In legal terms, tax implications are only applied to punitive damages settlements for emotional or psychological injury caused directly as a result of a fall.
 Compensatory settlements for physical injuries are not taxed under these new changes and therefore means you receive the full settlement amount.